RRain001/learngit/learngit/readme.txt

-git is a version control ssystem. git is free software
+git is a distributed version control ssystem. git is free software